nguyensjsu/sp21-172-scaleforce/prototype/README.md

 - a Cloud SQL instance,
 - a Deployment for the backend,
 - a NodePort Service to expose the backend service,
-- a Deployment for the frontend,
+- a Deployment for the frontend, and
-- a NodePort Service to expose the frontend service, and
 - a LoadBalancer service to serve the frontend service publicly.

 #### Cloud SQL Setup